-If you are receiving this message, contact the Pay Centre so a compensation advisor can enroll you as a Time and Labour employee.
+If you are receiving this message, contact the Client Contact Centre so a compensation advisor can enroll you as a Time and Labour employee.

 If you have already completed the enrolment process but are still receiving this message, please contact the Compensation Web Applications Help Desk (accessible only on the Government of Canada network).

 What is an overpayment and what are my repayment options?

 An overpayment means you were paid more than you should have been.
 This is a frustrating situation and we apologize for the inconvenience and stress it causes.
 Overpayments usually happen because a pay transaction is late being processed.
 For example, your termination may not have been processed on time if the paperwork was sent or processed late by your department or the Pay Centre.

 If you have received an overpayment, you must contact the Client Contact Centre at 1-855-686-4729 or submit a Phoenix feedback form (if your department is serviced by the Pay Centre) or a compensation advisor (if your department is not serviced by the Pay Centre).
 You must do this even if you have previously identified to your manager or department that you have received an overpayment.